apache/incubator-streampark-website/community/submit_guide/code-style-and-quality-guide.md

 - Display the current status of the abnormal case.
 - Display the solutions to the abnormal case.
-- Or others informations fit the pretty interaction.
+- Or others information fit the pretty interaction.

 Please click [Issue-2325](https://github.com/apache/incubator-streampark/issues/2325) for more details about the items if needed.